symfony-cmf/symfony-cmf-docs/reference/configuration/phpcr_odm.rst

 value for each application but if code is very similar between two applications, it is very easy to have two applications share the same namespace.
-This option also prevents Symfony from needing to re-build applicationcache on each Composer update on a newly generated namespace.
+This option also prevents Symfony from needing to re-build application cache on each Composer update on a newly generated namespace.

 General Settings
 ~~~~~~~~~~~~~~~~